 [00:48:45] Dr. JB: So with that, do you guys have any pearls of wisdom that you would like to share with my listeners and closing?

 [00:48:54] Dr. George: Absolutely.

-[00:49:03] Dr. George: My, my Perla wisdom there’s too.
-If you’re having an issue, if you’re having a problem understand, and not only understand, believe that you’re not alone.
+[00:49:03] Dr. George: My, my pearl of wisdom is to, if you’re having an issue, if you’re having a problem, understand.
+And not only understand, believe that you’re not alone.
 Yeah.
 And we are here and there are others just like you.
-The biggest, I think issue sometimes is just it admitting it and trying to do something about it.
-And please, I do not suffer in silence.
+The biggest, I think issue sometimes is just it is admitting it and trying to do something about it.
+And please, do not suffer in silence.
 Doesn’t need to happen, it really doesn’t, because you can be helped even if you think you’re at your, you’re on your last leg or you’re going down for the third time.
 If there’s willingness there, you can get through it.

 [00:49:55] Vanessa: Absolutely.

 [00:49:56] Dr. George: You really can, and you don’t have to suffer in silence.